olimorris/hledger-forecast/README.md

 ### Summarize command

-As your `yaml` configuration file grows, it can be helpful to sum up the total amounts and output them to the CLI.
+As your configuration file grows, it can be helpful to sum up the total amounts and output them to the CLI.
 Furthermore, being able to see your monthly profit and loss statement _if_ you were to purchase that new item may influence your buying decision.
 In hledger-forecast, this can be achieved by: